-Michelle De Leon is the founder and CEO of World Afro Day® a global day of change, education and celebration of Afro hair and identity.
-The Day was established 15th September 2017.
-Until recently, she successfully combined her broadcasting career of 20+ years at ITV with building World Afro Day® She currently works full time for World Afro Day.
+Michelle De Leon is the founder and CEO of World Afro Day®, a global day of celebration and liberation for Afro hair and identity.
+The Day was established on 15th September 2017.
+She successfully combines her broadcasting career of 20+ years working as a News Features Producer for ITV Good Morning Britain, as well as building World Afro Day®.

-Michelle is the visionary for projects which break new ground, including: a world record, advertising campaign, lesson plan and the Hair Equality Report, the first UK university research into Afro hair discrimination in schools.
-Another successful innovation is The Big Hair Assembly.
-She is now a key global authority speaking at the United Nations and regularly speaks in the media and receives invitations to speak at international events.
-Within the UK, Michelle is a key figure working with UK Educational Unions and the All Party Parliamentary Group: Race Equality in Education.
+Michelle is a visionary with projects including: a world record hair education lesson, Ogilvy advertising campaign, The Hair Equality Report; the first UK university research into Afro hair discrimination in schools.
+Another successful innovation is The Big Hair Assembly, uniting schools internationally at one event to create Afro hair inclusion.
+She is now a key global authority speaking at the United Nations, regularly commenting in the media, plus she receives invitations to speak at international events.
+Michelle is a key figure in the UK, for Afro hair inclusion, collaborating with the Equalities and Human Rights Commission, education unions and global brands.

 If Denese Chikwendu could be described in three words it would be encouraging, passionate and determined.